Baedal Minjok

 Baedal Minjok is a South Korean food delivery company.
-Baedal Minjok is owned by Woowa Brothers Corp.
+Baedal Minjok is owned by Woowa Brothers Corp, a subsidiary of Delivery Hero.

-The company's revenue in 2020 was KRW 1.09 Trillion (US$960 Million).
-In March 2021, Woowa Brothers Corp. and the Baedal Minjok brand were acquired by Delivery Hero.
 Baedal Minjok is the largest food delivery application in South Korea.
-The South Korean delivery market is one of the largest in the world, worth US$8.6 billion in 2019.
-In the single month of August 2020, the industry recorded US$1.05 billion of sales.
-On April 12, 2021, Baedal Minjok announced the launch of a new product, 'Baemin 1 (one)' for gig workers.

-Company history
+History

-Baedal Minjok was created in 2010 by founder Kim Bong-jin (businessman).
+Baedal Minjok was created in 2010 by founder Kim Bong-jin.
 Kim sought to create a service for restaurants to advertise on, and began by scanning restaurant flyers which he found on the ground of Gangnam, Seoul.
 Kim created the Baedal Minjok platform to earn a commission on orders which were placed through the application.
 In the early days of operation, the company founders met and worked in a Cafe in Seoul, rather than in an office.

 The company received US$35.6 million of investment from Goldman Sachs in 2014, and a further investment of US$320 million of investment in 2018.
 The company was valued at KRW 1 trillion in 2015, and by 2018 it was valued at KRW 5 trillion.

 In June 2019, Baedal Minjok began operations in Vietnam starting from Ho Chi Minh City.
 In January 2021 they pulled out of the Vietnam market.

 In December 2019, the company entered acquisition discussions with German delivery company Delivery Hero, as the German firm sought to acquire an 87% stake in the company.
 Delivery Hero already owned South Korean competitors Yogiyo and Baedaltong.
 The deal faced pushback from the Korea Fair Trade Commission on anti-trust grounds.
 The proposed acquisition would give Delivery Hero a 97% market share of the South Korean delivery market.
 In December 2020, the Korea Fair Trade Commission announced that the US$4 billion was approved on the condition that Delivery Hero sell its Korean subsidiary, Yogiyo.

+On April 12, 2021, Baedal Minjok announced the launch of a new product, 'Baemin 1 (one)' for gig workers.